dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 $`z= \frac{300-1372.72}{823.52}`$
 $`z = -1.3026`$ This means that getting a harvest of 300lb is 1.3 standard deviation below the mean i.e., to the left.

-Using the normal distribution table, the probability of harvesting 300lb of tomateos with a z-score of -1.3026 is 0.0968 i.e. 9.68% (***Check under the negative z-score table for a negative z-score.***)
+Using the normal distribution table, the probability of harvesting 300lb of tomateos with a z-score of -1.3026 is 0.0968 i.e. 9.68% (***Check under the negative z-score table for a negative z-score.***).
+This estimate indicate the harvest that are less than or equal to 300lb.

 To see if harvest could be greater than  300lb:

 $`P(harvest>0.0968)= 1- 0.0968=0.9032 or 90.32%

-***These estimated values are range of values that extends to the tail of the distribution meaning that harvest could be 2000lb or less, 300lb pounds or less.***

 ## Estimating from Samples
 In a real world scnenario,the whole population might be too large to work with therefore, it's much easier to work with  sample.
 Any sampling method used must be a representative of the entire population.
 A minimum of 30 number of samples is needed when z-score is being used for standardization.
 As long as the sampling method is not biased,  the law of central limit theorem assured us that the sample will be good enough to represent the entire population.